Magnetoexcitons in transition-metal dichalcogenides monolayers, bilayers, and van der Waals heterostructures: Introduction

-The article is structured as follows.
+The paper is organized in the following way.
 In Sec. \ref{theory} we introduce the theoretical formalism for the description of Mott-Wannier magnetoexcitons in freestanding and encapsulated MX$_2$ monolayers, and in TMDC heterostructures and discuss electrostatic interactions that form direct and indirect magnetoexcitons.
 In Sec. \ref{results} we focus on the analysis and discussion of the results.
-In particular, contributions from the external magnetic field to binding energies of magnetoexcitons in MX$_{2}$ monolayers, MX$_{2}$-MX$_{2}$ bilayers, and MX$_{2}$-hBN-MX$_{2}$ heterostructures are presented and discussed in Subsecs. \ref{results:monolayer} and \ref{results:bilayer}, respectively.
-Subsec. \ref{diam_coef} is devoted to the calculations of diamagnetic coefficients for direct and indirect magnetoexcitons.
-Finally, Sec. \ref{conclusion} concludes upon the results.
+In particular, contributions from the external magnetic field to binding energies of magnetoexcitons in MX$_{2}$ monolayers, MX$_{2}$-MX$_{2}$ bilayers, and MX$_{2}$-hBN-MX$_{2}$ heterostructures are presented and discussed in Secs. \ref{results:monolayer} and \ref{results:bilayer}, respectively.
+Sec. \ref{diam_coef} is devoted to the calculations of diamagnetic coefficients for direct and indirect magnetoexcitons.
+Finally, conclusion follows in Sec. \ref{conclusion}.